AlexNgan/Spooder-the-Extruder/README.md

 Function to heat the extruder and reverses motor on the filament intake.
 Prompts user to manually retract the loaded filament as well during this process.
 Click the control knob when displayed prompt has been completed.
 The filament intake motor will now drive forwards to help feed new filament in.
 Click once for cooldown procedures at this point.
 Click twice at any time to end function.

 ## Emergency Stop: NOT YET

+Either a special click sequence on the knob or a specialized button.

 ## Detailed Print Progress: NOT YET

 On print pause or manual stop, the printer will display the line number the print was aborted at.
 This will allow one to better troubleshoot or restart a particular print job.